Skip to content

 The cost of installing house alarm system in the UK can vary significantly depending on the size of your house and the level of security features you require.
 For a small to medium-sized home (e.g., a two-bedroom house), a basic alarm system installation typically costs between £300 to £500, including the alarm control panel, door and window sensors, and installation.
 In contrast, for a larger house (e.g., a four-bedroom house or above), the cost can range from £500 to £1,000 or more, particularly if you opt for a more sophisticated system with additional features such as security cameras, motion detectors, and home automation integration.

-The installation cost may also be influenced by factors like the complexity of your home’s layout and the type of house alarm system you choose.
+Factors such as the complexity of your home’s layout and your choice of house alarm system can also influence the installation cost.
 It’s important to consult with security experts to determine the most suitable system for your house and get an accurate estimate of the installation costs.

 Here’s a comparison table of estimated alarm system installation costs for different sizes of houses in the UK: